Academy Ballet School of Annapolis

 In addition to training young ballet dancers, the Academy has appointed Mrs. Razzetti as a certified mentor to assist in the training and coaching of instructors who wish to complete the required teaching course and examination procedure which will qualify them to obtain their Registered Teaching Status.

-Gabriela D’Andrea, RAD RTS began her training at Cisne Negro Dance Studio in São Paulo, Brazil where she obtained her Advanced Foundation.
+Gabriela D’Andrea, ARAD RTS began her training at Cisne Negro Dance Studio in São Paulo, Brazil where she obtained her Advanced Foundation.
 After completing her B. Sc. in Biology, she moved to Boulder, CO and went back to dancing and teaching.
 Under the direction of Ms Vera Stephenson, RAD Examiner, she passed RAD exams Advanced 1 and 2 while also teaching.
 She completed her Certificate of Higher Education: Dance Education with the RAD in 2017 and earned the Registered Teaching Status in 2019.
 She prepared students for exams in Rome for 3 years at Accademia del Balleto before moving to Maryland.
-She has joined ABSA in 2020 and currently teaches ballet and creative dance at the Greenbelt Dance Program.
+In 2022 she completed the level 1 teacher training in Rambert Grades syllabus for contemporary dance.
+She joined ABSA in 2020 and currently teaches ballet and creative dance at the Greenbelt Dance Program.

-ABSA has staged and choreographed annual performances featuring the entire student roster each spring since 2008, including the classics Peter and the Wolf, Cinderella, Sleeping Beauty, Snow White, Alice in Wonderland, Peter Pan, Wizard of Oz, and Beauty and the Beast.
+ABSA has staged and choreographed annual performances featuring the entire student roster each spring since 2008, including the classics Peter and the Wolf, Cinderella, Sleeping Beauty, Snow White, Alice in Wonderland, Peter Pan, Wizard of Oz, Beauty and the Beast, and Swan Lake.

 If no classes are showing above, all classes are currently in session.
 Classes are ongoing and late registration may still be available.
 Please contact the MD Hall Education Department or call 410-263-5544 x20 for assistance.